 Mardela Springs is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maryland.
-With a population of 347 people and just one neighborhood, Mardela Springs is the 256th largest community in Maryland.
-Mardela Springs has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 350 people and just one neighborhood, Mardela Springs is the 256th largest community in Maryland.
+Much of the housing stock in Mardela Springs was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce

 Unlike some towns, Mardela Springs isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Mardela Springs are a mix of both white- and blue-collar jobs.
-Overall, Mardela Springs is a town of sales and office workers, service providers and professionals.
-There are especially a lot of people living in Mardela Springs who work in office and administrative support (25.64%), teaching (13.68%) and food service (13.68%).
+Overall, Mardela Springs is a town of service providers, sales and office workers and construction workers and builders.
+There are especially a lot of people living in Mardela Springs who work in food service (16.91%), office and administrative support (15.44%) and sales jobs (12.50%).